The summary and introduction can be read below. The full paper is available here.

 (1) The approach that seemed at first most obvious to me is to rescale resources proportionally with the relative changes to credences at each step:

 Also, if a theory with net negative resources (net debt) has credence in it increased, it shouldn't be forced further into debt, and it should normally gain resources on net.
 In those cases, it's not clear what we should do and why.
-We could just replace with or 1, before renormalizing.
+We could just replace fj with 1/fj or 1, before renormalizing.

 (3) Another approach would be to let the theory-agents decide ahead of time how resources should be redistributed with changes in credences, by some kind of vote (moral parliament).
 We don't need to decide this for them.
 But this could disproportionately favour more popular views (or coalitions of views).
 You could have them vote as if they don't know the credences in and resources with each theory (or as if they assume they'd only get a small fraction of the resources) and impartially across theories to prevent some biased rules and tyranny of the majority.